 In addition to his general litigation practice, Tim has a focus on individual, multi-plaintiff and class action litigation on behalf of employees who have been improperly denied overtime compensation.
 Tim has successfully recovered millions of dollars in unpaid wages and penalties on behalf of his clients.
 Tim provides free consultations to individuals who believe that they have been improperly denied overtime compensation.

 Because of his experience handling the many complex issues arising under state and federal wage and hour laws, Tim is also uniquely qualified to assist businesses who want to make sure that they remain in compliance with those laws.
 Tim provides consultations and audits to businesses that are looking to stay on the right side of the law.

 Tim provides consultations to a variety of employees regarding every aspect of employment.
 This includes, among other things, review and analysis of employment contracts and separation agreements; consultation regarding termination and disciplinary matters; and consultation regarding all forms of workplace discrimination.

 Tim, along with his wife and partner, Jennifer Wagner, is a co-creator of Informed Dispute Resolution.
 In all aspects of their practice, Tim and Jennifer are a team.
 Consequently, Tim has substantial experience in and understanding of all aspects of family law.
 To learn more about IDR please select from the menu at the top of the page.

 Gayle Michaelson is a lifelong Alaskan .
 She has been a trusted and integral part of Seaver & Wagner since 2013.
 Prior to 2013, Gayle worked for two different law firms that specialized in personal injury law.
-Gayle is the current president of the Alaska Paralegal Association.
+Gayle is the current treasurer of the Alaska Paralegal Association.
 Gayle is an active outdoorsperson and enjoys camping with her family.